Duaazayed/GoldenBikeShop/README.md

 3.Reserve a desired bike: I tried to make form to reserve a desired bike, but I need some help how to submit reservation on database
 4.Cancel reservation: Not Yet
-5.Save reservation to database I am working on it
+5.Save reservation to database I am working on it to run the client side write localhost:4000 you will see login page and if you don't register you can click need to register then you should login again and see home page then click to search for a bike to view all available bikes you can choose your desired bike and go to reservation form page and fill the form and see the confimarion page.